-- Understanding individual authorities and responsibilities - Site environmental rules - Emergency procedure and response (e.g. spill clean-up) - Basic understanding of their legal obligations; - heritage finds, contamination, odour, pollution prevention, concrete washout locations, noise and dust management
+- Understanding individual authorities and responsibilities - Site environmental rules - Emergency procedure and response (e.g. spill clean-up) - Basic understanding of their legal obligations.

 An outline of environmental training is provided below and may be amended to reflect project requirements during the relevant construction phase.
 The list below does not include the list of toolbox topics to be discussed during the project which can be made available on request.